 - Cover up any light fixtures like ceiling fans or chandeliers

 - Prepare yourself with a face mask and eye protection if you are scraping off any stipple from the ceiling

 Know how to remove mold from the ceiling before painting and use the best products to ensure quality end result that you will not be doing over and over again every few months.

-If damage is extensive and goes beyond just the patching ceilings part where the drywall needs complete replacing you should be aware of asbestos.
-Find out more at this link Asbestos Information by Government of Canada
+If damage is extensive and goes beyond just the patching ceilings part where the drywall needs complete replacing you should be aware of asbestos you can find more information about this at Asbestos Information by Government of Canada.

 A primer that blocks stains is the ideal product to use to ensure the water stain is sealed and won’t show up after painting.
 There is a difference between the paint-primer-vs-all-in-one-paint that will make all the difference when using it to cover up the water stain permanently.

 Painters in Ottawa use the Kilz Products.
 Whether it is a small stain on the ceiling that a spray can of the Kilz stain blocker can cover or a larger section that needs to be primed with a roller, the kilz line of products is extensive.
 You can also choose to have the primer/sealer stained to match the existing paint colour.

 Apply the primer sealer first.
 Let it dry and you can apply a second coat depending on whether the first one completely covered the stain.
 There’s nothing wrong with applying 2 to 3 coats as it will only offer extra protection and very good coverage to hiding that stain.